James Dean: Sexuality

 Dean is often considered a sexual icon because of his perceived experimental take on life, which included his ambivalent sexuality.
 The Gay Times Readers' Awards cited him as the greatest male gay icon of all time.
 When questioned about his sexual orientation, Dean is reported to have said, "No, I am not a homosexual.
 But I'm also not going to go through life with one hand tied behind my back."

-Journalist Joe Hyams suggests that any gay activity Dean might have been involved in appears to have been strictly "for trade", as a means of advancing his career.
-Some point to Dean's involvement with Rogers Brackett as evidence of this.
-William Bast referred to Dean as Brackett's "kept boy" and once found a grotesque depiction of a lizard with the head of Brackett in a sketchbook belonging to Dean.
+Journalist Joe Hyams suggests that Dean was willing to have sex with men who could advance his career.
+He moved in with Rogers Brackett, an advertising executive who had connections in the entertainment industry and supposedly arranged meetings with them on Dean's behalf, leading to speculation that Dean was having sex "for trade".
+William Bast referred to Dean as Rogers Brackett's "kept boy" and once found a grotesque depiction of a lizard with the head of Brackett in a sketchbook belonging to Dean.
 Brackett was quoted saying about their relationship, "My primary interest in Jimmy was as an actor—his talent was so obvious.
 Secondarily, I loved him, and Jimmy loved me.
 If it was a father-son relationship, it was also somewhat incestuous."
 James Bellah, the son of American Western author James Warner Bellah, was a friend of Dean's at UCLA, and later stated, "Dean was a user.
 I don't think he was homosexual.
-But if he could get something by performing an act....Once...at an agent's office, Dean told me that he had spent the summer as a 'professional house guest' on Fire Island."
+But if he could get something by performing an act ...
+Once ... at an agent's office, Dean told me that he had spent the summer as a 'professional house guest' on Fire Island."
 Mark Rydell also stated, "I don't think he was essentially homosexual.
 I think that he had very big appetites, and I think he exercised them."